davmaene/davmaene/README.md

 - ⚡Collaborative, responsible, detail-oriented, and growth mindset are the top four adjectives that best define my aptitude towards work.

 - I work diligently as an individual and as a team member.
-I develop professional desktop, web, and mobile applications.
-My tasks concern analyzing, testing, debugging, troubleshooting, and implementing based on user or system design specifications
+I develop professional desktop (electronJs, JavaSwing), web (React, HTML, CSS), and mobile (React-native, Android-JAVA) applications.

-- 👯 I’m looking to collaborate on **OpenSource Projects**
+- 👯 I’m looking for **New Opportunities**

-- 👨‍💻 All of my projects are available at **[My Portfolio](#)**
+- 👨‍💻 All of my projects are available at **davidmaene.reitecinfo.net**

 - 🌱 I’m currently learning **Data Structures and Algorithms with Js**